jumpnow/jumpnowtek-site/_posts/2016-11-01-Qt-Creator-Setup-for-RPi-cross-development.md

 Screenshot - [Qt Creator Compiler Setup][qtcreator-compiler-screenshot]

 #### Add a debugger

+Note: Remote debugging broke with the Yocto [morty] branch.
+Cross-compiling and remote deploy from Qt Creator still work.
+Use the Yocto [krogoth] branch if you require remote debugging.

 If you want to remotely debug your Qt applications you need to setup the path to *gdb*.